gustavo-hms/almoxarife/README.md

 ## Comparison to kak-bundle

-kak-bundle is a very well written and featurefull polugin manager.
+kak-bundle is a very well written and featurefull plugin manager.
 It uses a very different approach though.
 Here I try to summarize the main differences.

 While kak-bundle is implemented as a Kakoune plugin, Almoxarife is an external